-1) Shimizu Island
+1. Shimizu Island

 It’s a popular lunch stop but to avoid the crowds, our boat anchored at a snorkeling site where we were able to swim around for 30 minutes before heading to the next island.

 With its diverse marine life and bright color coral, it’s a hard one to beat.
 An interesting fact about Shimizu Island – It’s named after a Japanese diver who died whilst exploring the island’s underwater cave.

-2) Secret Lagoon
+3. Secret Lagoon

-Secret Lagoon is the smallest of the 3 lagoons on El Nido Tour A’s itinerary.
+Secret Lagoon is the smallest of the 2 lagoons on El Nido Tour A’s itinerary.